jionglearningzhang/jionglearningzhang.github.io/_posts/2020-01-31-deep-learning-in-ranking.md

 ---

-Learning to rank is playing an important role in search, recommendation, and many other applications.
+> Learning to rank is playing an important role in search, recommendation, and many other applications.
-We will walk through the learning-to-rank (LTR) problems and major algorithems in this post, and discuss about how deep learning helps to acheive better performance.
+We will walk through the learning-to-rank (LTR) problems and major algorithms in this post, and discuss about how deep learning helps to achieve better performance.

 For the rest of this post, we will take search problem as an example to talk though.
 %search ranking problem definition